 Part of US-158, the eastbound portion of the Wright Memorial Bridge opened in 1966, while the westbound part wasn't constructed until 1995.

-There are two lanes going either way, allowing for a large number of cars to exit and enter the islands on Saturday mornings during the summer.
+Either way, two lanes allow many cars to exit and enter the islands on Saturday mornings during the summer.

-Connecting Nags Head to Roanoke Island, the Virginia Dare Memorial Bridge is the only other link for the islands to mainland North Carolina.
-This bridge isn’t used nearly as often as the Wright Memorial Bridge.
+Connecting Nags Head to Roanoke Island, the Virginia Dare Memorial Bridge is the only other link between the islands to mainland North Carolina.
+Unfortunately, this bridge isn't used nearly as often as the Wright Memorial Bridge.